Cane Corso: Your Guide To A Burly, Beautiful Beast

 Bloat

+Bloat, also known as gastric dilation-volvulus (GDV) complex, is a condition in which the stomach rotates and twists on itself.
+This is a common condition that affects large, deep-chested dogs such as the Cane Corso.
 The best way to avoid bloat is to monitor your dog's eating habits.
 Only feed your pup two or three meals throughout the day.
 Using a slow feeder bowl will also help ensure your dog doesn't eat too quickly, leading to bloat symptoms.

 Idiopathic Epilepsy

 Epilepsy is a neurological condition in which a dog experiences seizures or an involuntary disturbance of brain functions.
 This usually takes the shape of a dog shaking or uncontrollable muscle activity.
+While there is no cure for epilepsy, medication available can help keep this condition at bay.

 Eye Problems

-The Cane Corso dog breed is also prone to eye problems such as ectropion, entropion, or cherry eye.
+The Cane Corso is also prone to eye problems such as ectropion, entropion, or cherry eye.
 Many of the eye problems pertain to the eyelid and how it folds.
 Cherry eye occurs when the pink, fleshy part of the eye becomes swollen and protrudes outward.

 Demodectic Mange